rushiagr/npf/content/blog/docker-quick-start-notes.md

     sudo docker commit <container ID> <yourname>/echo

-Now running `sudo docker images` will list you two containers instead of one
+Now running `sudo docker images` will list you two images instead of one

 Now you can run this new docker container like this: